F. Augustus Heinze

-of Butte, Montana, along with William Andrews Clark, Andrew Murray and Marcus Daly.
+of Butte, Montana, along with William Andrews Clark, and Marcus Daly.
 Contemporary assessments variously described him as an intelligent, charismatic but also devious character.
 To some people in Montana, he was seen as a hero for standing up to the Amalgamated Copper Company, but he also eventually sold his Butte interests to Amalgamated for a reported $12 million.
 Thereafter, he played a significant role in the Panic of 1907, for which he was indicted but eventually exonerated.
 Ultimately, Heinze's flamboyant, hard-drinking lifestyle resulted in a hemorrhage of the stomach thought to be caused by cirrhosis of the liver, and he died in November 1914, aged 44.

 Early life

 Fritz Augustus Heinze was born in Brooklyn, New York, to wealthy immigrant parents, Otto Heinze, from Germany and Elizabeth "Lida" Lacey, from Ireland.
 He was named Fritz but generally went by F. Augustus, and later by the name Frederick.
 He was very bright and had a good education in Germany (from 9 to 15 years of age) and at Brooklyn Polytechnic Institute (now part of NYU) and was fluent in multiple languages.
 He then graduated from Columbia School of Mines, New York, in 1889.
 Instead of undertaking further studies in Germany, as his father wished, he headed west to Colorado and Salt Lake City to pursue his interest in mining.